 List specific goals and objectives for each year of the project.
-These goals and objectives will also be used during the submission and evaluation of progress reports and assessment of project success.
+These goals and objectives will also be used during the submission and evaluation of progress reports and assessment of project success if the award is made.
+Identify time-specific references as follows: Year 1, Quarter 1 (Y1Q1), Y1Q2, etc.